nathanieldchu/academic-kickstart/content/philosophy/values.md

 ## <i class="fas fa-brain" style="color:hsl(209, 100%, 50%)"></i> Live thoughtfully

 I strive to analyze every action's inspiration, implementation, and consequence.
-What is my bias?
-How do decisions fit into my goals?
-What behaviors must change to align with my values?
+Always ask why.
+Then ask how can it be better?

 ## <i class="fas fa-seedling" style="color:hsl(209, 100%, 50%)"></i> Seek growth

 Enjoying life optmizes two kinds of happiness: in-the-moment joy and life satisfaction.
-To achieve the latter, I seek learning opportunities that will fundamentally challenge my skills, beliefs, and confidence.
+For the latter, I seek learning opportunities that fundamentally challenge my skills, beliefs, and confidence.

 ## <i class="fas fa-lock-open" style="color:hsl(209, 100%, 50%)"></i> Be open

-Building relationships, developing ideas, and creating value are all accelerated by being open, which means both letting thoughts out and letting them in.
+Building relationships, developing ideas, and creating value are accelerated by being open, which means both letting the outside world in and letting the inside world out.